 I began a love affair with writing.
-I now love writing more than I had my past sports.
-I had a plan, God had another.
+I now love writing more than I have my past sports.
+I had a plan- God had another.
 He allowed the rug from beneath my feet to be pulled out and slowed me down.
 He asked me to sit and type.
 That was my exercise each day… typing.

-I became his student, and he is an incredible teacher!
+💗I became his student, and God is an incredible teacher!

-He has this incredible sense of humor… he is humored when we think we can make our own life plans, how we decide the way our life is going to pan out.
+He has this incredible sense of humour… he is humoured when we think we can make our own life plans, how we decide the way our life is going to pan out.
 ABC… 123.
 We line it all up in our heads and declare, this is how my life is going to go.